 Nominees for MGA awards can be from any Region.

-Nominations for the 2022 MGA Outstanding Section Awards are now open.
+Nominations for MGA Outstanding Section Awards will be announced early 2023.

 NEW - Click below to watch Video on Writing and Selecting Successful Nominations: